 The Ohio Revised Code provides that voted net general obligation debt of the Center shall never exceed 9% of the total assessed valuation of the Center.
 The code further provides that unvoted indebtedness shall not exceed 1/10 of 1% of the property valuation of the Center.
-The code additionally states that unvoted indebtedness related to energy conservation debt shall not exceed 9/10 of 1% of the property valuation used in determining the Center's legal debt margin has been modified by House Bill 530 which became effective March 30, 2006.
+The code additionally states that unvoted indebtedness related to energy conservation debt shall not exceed 9/10 of 1% of the property valuation of the Center.
+The assessed valuation used in determining the Center's legal debt margin has been modified by House Bill 530 which became effective March 30, 2006.
 In accordance with House Bill 530, the assessed valuation used in the Center's legal debt margin calculation excluded tangible personal property used in business, telephone or telegraph property, interexchange telecommunications company property, and personal property owned or leased by a railroad company and used in railroad operations.
-The effects of these debt limitations at June 30, 2020, are a voted debt margin of \$112,681,374 and an unvoted debt margin of \$1,252,015.
+The effects of these debt limitations at June 30, 2021, are a voted debt margin of \$132,048,049 and an unvoted debt margin of \$1,467,201.